vilhess/Normalization_Choice_TimeSeriesFM/README.md

-# Does Normalization Choice Matter for Causal Time-Series Foundation Models?
+# Does Normalization Choice Matter for Causal Large Time-Series Models?

 This repository contains the official code for the paper:

-**Does Normalization Choice Matter for Causal Time-Series Foundation Models?**
+**Does Normalization Choice Matter for Causal Large Time-Series Models?**

 ## Repository Structure